 Is Poneros Evil?

 The Greek term that is almost always translated as “evil” or “wicked” is poneros, which means “oppressed by toil,” “burdened,” and “worthless.”
 Of things, it means “toilsome,” “painful,” and “grievous.”
 In a moral sense, “worthless,” “base,” and “cowardly.”

 There is a different Greek word that actually does mean “evil” in the sense of malicious.
 The term is kakia.
-It is a word the Christ uses very rarely, but he does use it (Mat 6:34).
+It is a word the Christ uses very rarely, but he does use it (Matthew 6:34).
 Another similar concept is sapros.
-That Greek word means “corrupt” or “rotten,” but again, it is one that Christ rarely uses but does use (Mat 12:33).
+That Greek word means “corrupt” or “rotten,” but again, it is one that Christ rarely uses but does use (Matthew 12:33).

 So, when Chris says something is poneros, he is not saying that it is malicious, corrupt, or rotten.
 He is saying it is worthless and second-rate.
 In most situations, the best translation for poneros is "worthless" though "burdened by toils" works better in some contexts.

 A good example of how poneros really works, can be seen in Matthew 6:23, "But if your eye is evil..."
 It doesn't make sense to call an eye that isn't working well as "evil", especially when contrasted in the previous verse ( Matthew 6:22) where the "good" eye is described as "focused".
 Some biblical translation have even changed the word meaning "focused" to "good" so that this makes more sense, but, the word used, which means "single" or "to make single", doesn't mean anything like "good" and isn't translated that way anywhere else in Greek (including the KJV).
 In this context, "worthless" works but "second-rate" makes a little play against the "single" of "focused".